About ebooks and digital PDF chapters

 In all cases, we recommend that you have the latest software installed for the best experience possible.

 Yes you can.
 Destination guides currently available in digital format will be offered in PDF, ePub and Mobi format for use on your PC, Mac or handheld device.
 Available formats will be listed on individual product pages, so check this before you make your purchase.
-Note that upon purchasing a Lonely Planet ebook, you will also receive the individual PDF chapter files as well, allowing you to use the guides in the way that best suits you!

 Where do I find them on the Lonely Planet shop?